lipato/binance-challenge/Readme.md

 Hi.
 This project is my technical challenge.
 Code is located at https://github.com/lipato/binance-challenge.
 The Backend of project is written in Python/Flask and frontend is implemented on the Bootstrap framework using the Flask templating engine.
 The infrastructure as a code prepared with Terraform and for testing deployed to AWS Cloud in ECS Cluster (Fargate).
-Code of infrastructure is located in the folder https://github.com/lipato/binance-challenge/iac
+Code of infrastructure is located in the folder https://github.com/lipato/binance-challenge/tree/master/iac/account A working sample of application you can find here https://binance-challenge.lipato.dev
 ---
 **Assignment**:
 - Use public market data from the SPOT API at https://api.binance.com